 With many aspects of the job search being electronic, it can be easy to get lost in the crowd.
-At Allegacy Federal Credit Union, we believe that to be your best in the job market, you need to stand out.
+We believe that to be your best in the job market, you need to stand out.
 We talked to one of our recruiters, Stephanie Monson, and asked her what things stand out to her to move an application into the yes or no stack.

 1) Make sure your qualifications meet the minimum requirements listed in a job posting.
 (For example, if you apply for a job that requires 7 years of specific experience and you only have 1 year…you probably won’t get a callback.)